Our Curriculum Vision:

 We offer a challenging and well-sequenced curriculum which is broad and balanced, promoting the acquisition of new knowledge and skills as pupils progress from the beginning of Key Stage Three to the end of Key Stage Four and the next stage in their education or career.

-Our curriculum is continually reviewed, but never more so than at present, as our teaching staff are engaged in examining every unit across all subjects to identify any barriers created by Covid-related absence and school closure, and planning for how best to address these.
+Our curriculum is continually reviewed, but never moreso than at present, as our teaching staff are engaged in examining every unit of study across all subjects to identify any barriers created by Covid-related absence and school closure, and planning for how best to address these.